Table of Contents

 American Red Cross

-The American Red Cross works with partners to provide essentials like food, housing, and counseling to wildfire victims.
-During the January 2025 California wildfires, more than 400 volunteers were on the ground, helping victims navigate the aftermath and ensuring they didn’t face the devastation alone.
+The American Red Cross works with partners to deliver essential services, including food, housing, and counseling, to wildfire victims.
+During the January 2025 California wildfires, more than 400 volunteers were on the ground, helping victims navigate the aftermath and providing assistance during that challenging time.

 Salvation Army

 The Salvation Army provides immediate and long-term support to victims of disasters across the United States.
-They work alongside other non-profit organizations and first responders to provide relief to survivors.
+They work alongside other nonprofit organizations and first responders to provide relief to survivors.
 Those who have lost everything in a wildfire can turn to the Salvation Army for help in the form of grants and donations.
-The organization’s financial assistance program can assist families with housing, child care, transportation, and more.
+The organization’s financial assistance program can help families with housing, childcare, transportation, and other essential needs.

 Team Rubicon

-Team Rubicon, an international non-governmental organization led by veterans and based in Los Angeles, provides critical disaster response support.
-To assist with recovery and response efforts following the January 2025 California wildfires, the group created an emergency operations center (EOC) in their Los Angeles headquarters.
+Team Rubicon, an international nongovernmental organization led by veterans and based in Los Angeles, provides critical disaster response support.
+To support recovery and response efforts following the January 2025 California wildfires, the group created an emergency operations center (EOC) in its Los Angeles headquarters.
 The group has a strong history of offering vital support, including supplies, medical care, and shelter, to wildfire victims.
 They’ve also led mitigation efforts in Hawaii, Colorado, and Alaska.

 Team Rubicon volunteers also assist with road debris collection and highway clearing.
-The purpose of this is to ensure that fire teams can respond to affected areas as soon as possible.
+The purpose of this is to ensure that fire teams can respond early to affected areas.

 Veterans Disaster Assistance